liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/primer.md

 `TEST()` arguments go from general to specific.
 The *first* argument is the name of the test suite, and the *second* argument is the test's name within the test suite.
-Both names must be valid C++ identifiers, and they should not contain any underscores (`_`).
+Both m_names must be valid C++ identifiers, and they should not contain any underscores (`_`).
 A test's *full name* consists of its containing test suite and its individual name.
 Tests from different test suites can have the same individual name.